May 25, 2016

 Confirmed speakers include:

-Tim Allen, LSE; Linsey McGoey, Essex University; Russell Stothard, LSTM; David Torgerson, York University; Rachel Hayman, INTRAC; Lizzy Whitehead, Practical Action; Martin Walsh, Oxfam; Peter Evans, DFID; Address Malata, University of Malawi; Georgina Pearson, LSE; Giulia Zoccatelli, SOAS; Jeevan Sharma, Edinburgh University; Jean-Benoit Falisse, Edinburgh University; Devi Sridhar, Edinburgh University; Deepak Thapa, Social Science Baha (Nepal)
+Tim Allen, LSE; Linsey McGoey, Essex University; Russell Stothard, LSTM; David Torgerson, York University; Dan James, INTRAC; Lizzy Whitehead, Practical Action; Martin Walsh, Oxfam; Marlee Tichenor, Berkeley; Deepak Thapa, Social Science Baha (Nepal); Georgina Pearson, LSE; Giulia Zoccatelli, SOAS; Edward Stevenson, UCL; Fiona Gedeon Achi, McGill; Jeevan Sharma, Edinburgh University; Jean-Benoît Falisse, Edinburgh University; Christine Bell, Edinburgh University; Ian Harper, Edinburgh University; John MacInnes, Edinburgh University; Rebecca Stringer, DFID; James Smith and Michelle Taylor, Edinburgh University.

 What constitutes good evidence for development?
 The last decade has seen the rise in the idea that development interventions should be driven by relevant evidence.
 The Millennium Development Goals, (MDGs), in particular, facilitated or at least dovetailed with the drive for the move towards the generation of evidence by focusing on health related issues (in particular MDGs 4, 5 & 6 – child and maternal health, and infectious disease control respectively) and allowed for the narrowing, propagation and forwarding of certain forms of evidence, driven by big data and certain metrics.
 Ideas of evidence, so prevalent in medicine, were increasingly deemed important, as ideas of evidence bled into the development sector with its assumptions and rationalities.
 This has served to blur the boundaries between ‘evidence’ and ‘evaluation’.